A beginners guide to using Vite React

 : Vite's configuration file where you can customize your build process, add plugins, and more.

 This structure is designed to be minimal yet powerful, giving you a solid foundation to start building your React application without unnecessary complexity.
-You can easily expand and customize the structure as your project grows.

 Understanding the Project Structure